jgurakuqi/ar-cube-projection/README.md

 ## Description
-The goal of the project is to extract the pose of an object in a given video, given the 2D and 3D coordinates of reference markers per each frame, and project a virtual cube over each frame using the estimated poses.
+The goal of the project/assignment is to extract the pose of an object in a given video, given the 2D and 3D coordinates of reference markers per each frame, and project a virtual cube over each frame using the estimated poses.
+The project includes also an extra python script which allows to extract the 3D and 2D coordinates for a specific problem, hence useful only for the given dataset.
+The said coordinates are provided through a CSV file.
+The project implements multi-threading for the main task, allowing to achieve optimal performance, especially with long videos.

 ## Installation